-Bolin Creek flows eastward, crossing under Martin Luther King Jr. Boulevard in an 18 foot-wide concrete pipe arch culvert and under Umstead Drive in a four-barrel concrete box culvert.
-Flow through the Martin Luther King Jr. Boulevard culvert is divided by an abandoned concrete beam - possibly remaining from construction of the structure - with dominant low flow on the north side of the beam.
+Bolin Creek flows eastward, crossing under Martin Luther King Jr. Boulevard in a 37-foot-wide by 16-foot high concrete pipe arch culvert.
+Flow through the Martin Luther King Jr. Boulevard culvert is divided by an abandoned concrete beam - possibly remaining from a previous structure - with dominant low flow on the north side of the beam.
 While the stream channel in this portion of the Concept Plan area appears stable both horizontally and vertically, it is severely incised, with steep side slopes and significant elevational change from the flow line of the channel to the top of both banks.

-Riparian areas can be characterized as disturbed Mesic Mixed Hardwood Forests, and are dominated by various Oak and Hickory species, Poplar, and American Beech trees.
-Other species such as Sycamore, Ironwood and Maple are also present, along with invasive/exotics including Chinese Privet, Bamboo and English Ivy.
+Riparian areas can be characterized as disturbed Mesic Mixed Hardwood forests, and are dominated by various oak and hickory species, poplar, and American beech trees.
+Other species such as sycamore, Ironwood and maple are also present, along with invasive/exotics including Chinese privet, bamboo and English ivy.
 According to the Orange County Soil Survey, soils closest to the creek are predominantly Chewacla loam, with Wedowee sandy loam and Tatum silt on the adjacent upland and floodplain areas.